M-Umar-khawaja/Goblin-Platformer-Game---Raylib/README.md

+## Note on Game Structure:
+This game was developed using C++ classes to manage different game components such as the player, enemies, and platforms.
+However, the classes are not optimized, and the game was initially intended to be completed in a single file.
+As a result, the code structure could be improved by separating it into header files and implementing more efficient class designs.
+For future improvements, the classes should be optimized for better performance, and the project should be refactored into multiple files to improve code organization and maintainability

 # Goblin-Platformer-Game-Raylib
 This is a simple 2D platformer game prototype made using the Raylib library.
 In this game, you control a goblin character as it runs, jumps, and dodges obstacles to reach the goal.
 While this is a functional prototype, it may have some glitches and is a work in progress.
 The game combines fun mechanics with smooth gameplay to provide an enjoyable experience.
 Here's an overview of the project: